mhorpheus/test/DFIR-Hotline.md

 Try calling the IBM mobile number of the receiving person if there is no response to the Slack messages.
 It is the responsibility of a person handing over an incident to ensure that the receiver acknowledges receipt of an incident.
 Just leaving a Slack message or dropping an email with details of the incident is unacceptable, unless you have received a reply to acknowledge.
 PagerDuty contains two on-call schedules, so in the event that the Primary on-call person is unavailable, the Secondary on-call person should be engaged.

-The receiving geography on-call person is responsible for raising this incident to his/her Delivery Lead (for EMEA) or Engagement Lead (for NA) for team resource allocation.
+The receiving geography on-call person is responsible for raising this incident to his/her Delivery Lead for team resource allocation.

 ## Ad-hoc IR Requests
-X-Force IR Hotline numbers are publicly available and anyone, not only Clients having active subscription, can call.
+XFIR Hotline numbers are publicly available and anyone, not only Clients having active subscription, can call.
 The intention is to allow non-IBM Clients to call and request assistance with so called "Ad-hoc IR requests".
-In this concept, a Triage and Scoping call is considered "for free" - we want to showcase X-Force IR expertise and what kind support a potential Client may receive, hoping that they will be satisfied and decide to proceed with IBM.
+In this concept, a Triage and Scoping call is considered "for free" - we want to showcase XFIR expertise and what kind support a potential Client may receive, hoping that they will be satisfied and decide to proceed with IBM.

-During discussions with a Client representative on a Hotline call, the on-call person should explain that X-Force IR is more that happy to assist and offers an immediate Triage and Scoping Call to:
+During discussions with a Client representative on a Hotline call, the on-call person should explain that XFIR is more that happy to assist and offers an immediate Triage and Scoping Call to:
 - evaluate the Client's situation,
 - present a proposed approach.

-It should be clearly explained that, if Client decides to engage X-Force IR, an Ad-hoc contract will need to be signed at the Ad-hoc hourly rate.
-X-Force IR will not proceed with any work beyond Triage and Scoping Call without a signed contract.
+It should be clearly explained that, if Client decides to engage XFIR, an Ad-hoc contract will need to be signed at the Ad-hoc hourly rate.
+XFIR will not proceed with any work beyond Triage and Scoping Call without a signed contract.

-The on-call person should not engage into any discussion related to commercial details and hourly rates, as this should be handled by X-Force IR Operations Managers and Sales team.
+The on-call person should not engage into any discussion related to commercial details and hourly rates, as this should be handled by XFIR Operations Managers and Sales team.
 A dedicated [process](DFIR-Triage-Scoping.md#Ad-hoc-Assistance-Request) should be initiated to handle the commercial part of the Ad-hoc request.

 ## IBM CSIRT
 Clear, written guidelines for handling cases from/for CSIRT are not yet ready.
 A current rule of thumb is that any case which involves IBM managed or IBM owned systems falls under IBM CSIRT scope and CSIRT should be involved.
 Consult your manager or geographic Leaders for more guidelines on this topic.

 An Incident to IBM CSIRT can be submitted using one of the methods described on IBM's [Report a Cybersecurity Issue](https://w3.ibm.com/cybersecurity/report.html) page.
-IBMers should be asked to do this themselves and then provide the CSIRT reference number they receive from CSIRT back to X-Force IR for our records.
+IBMers should be asked to do this themselves and then provide the CSIRT reference number they receive from CSIRT back to XFIR for our records.